-For this special, monthly event, the Museum is adapted to provide a relaxed environment for individuals with autism, learning differences, and other sensory or communication needs.
+For this special event series, the Museum is adapted to provide a relaxed environment for individuals with autism, learning disabilities, and other sensory or communication needs.

 During Play Without Boundaries events, the Museum is closed to the general public for two hours and turns down lighting and sound to provide a quieter experience for families.

-The Museum offers tools to enhance your visit including pre-trip Social Stories, Quiet Zones, special theater performances and programming with educators who are trained for autism sensitivity.
+The Museum offers tools to enhance your visit including pre-trip guides, Quiet Zones, and programming with educators who are trained for autism sensitivity.
 Community partner resources are also provided.
 Click here for our “Know Before You Go” guide for sensory-sensitive visitors.

-Thank you to our Play Without Boundaries sponsors:
+Thank you to our Play Without Boundaries sponsor:

 Please Touch Museum partners with organizations and agencies to make our museum accessible to visitors of every age.